telenovelachuan/predictive_widget_maintenance/README.md

 - inlet_temp distribution of all units
 ![inlet_temp_distrs](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/feature_visualization/inlet_temp_distrs.png)

+An obvious pattern observed here is that in every feature, there're 2 groups of distribution pattern existing in all units.
+This takes us to an initiative of clustering attempts.

 -  Pearson correlation between features of various units
 ![pearson_corrs](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/feature_visualization/Pearson_correlations.png)

-An obvious pattern observed here is that in every feature, there're 2 groups of distribution pattern existing in all units.
-This takes us to an initiative of clustering attempts.
+It can be observed that the feature "rpm" is quite separate from all other features, while "motor_voltage", "motor_current", "motor_temp" and "inlet_temp" are somewhat correlated in most units.

 [Click me for more details of feature visualization work](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/notebooks/feature%20visualization.ipynb)